-appeareth to have been done by Greece in common; nor indeed was it, as I think, called all by that one name of Hellas; nor before the time of Hellen, the son of Deucalion, was there any such name at all.
-But Pelasgicum1 (which was the farthest extended) and the other parts, by regions, received their names from their own inhabitants.
-But Hellen and his sons being strong in Phthiotis, and called in for their aid into other cities; these cities, because of their conversing with them, began more particularly to be called Hellenes: and yet could not that name of a long time after prevail upon them all.
-This is conjectured principally out of Homer.
-For though born long after the Trojan war, yet he gives them not anywhere that name in general; nor Grecians in the time that Homer indeed to any but those that with Achilles came wrote his poems. out of Phthiotis, and were the first so called: but in his poems he mentioneth Danaans, Argives, and Achæans.
+principally out of Homer.
+For though born long after the Trojan war, yet he gives them not anywhere that name in general; nor indeed to any but those that with Achilles came out of Phthiotis, and were the first so called: but in his poems he mentioneth Danaans, Argives, and Achæans.
 Nor doth he likewise use the word barbarians; because the Grecians2, as it seemeth unto me, were not yet distinguished by one common name of Hellenes, oppositely answerable unto them.
-The Grecians3 then, neither as they had that name in particular by mutual intercourse, nor after, uni-The Trojan war versally so termed, did ever before the Trojan war, for want of strength and correspondence, enter into any action with their forces joined.
-And to that The name of Hellenes not given to all the Grecians in the was the first enterprise where the Grecians combined their forces.
+The Grecians3 then, neither as they had that name in particular by mutual intercourse, nor after, universally so termed, did ever before the Trojan war, for want of strength and correspondence, enter into any action with their forces joined.
+And to that expedition they came together by the means of navigation, which the most part1 of Greece had now received.